House sitter dies of apparent dog attack in Osage County

 Osage County deputies discovered a woman’s body in a home west of Skiatook on Saturday in what would appear to have been a fatal dog attack.

-Rebecca McCurdy, 28, was reportedly house-sitting at the address and taking care of the homeowner's dogs.
+Rebecca Bowen McCurdy, 28, reportedly was house-sitting and taking care of the homeowner’s dogs.

-Deputies completed a welfare check at the home Saturday and found McCurdy's body in the garage, where there were several caged pit bulls.
-One of the cages was toppled over, and there were "many" signs of a dog attack, according to a news release.
+Deputies who were asked to do a welfare check at the home Saturday found McCurdy’s body in the garage, where there were several caged pit bulls.
+One of the cages was toppled over, and there were “many” signs of a dog attack, according to a news release.

 The homeowner told deputies that he raised pit bulls to sell.

-The suspected vicious dogs were taken into custody and are being held pending further investigation, the release states.
+The dogs suspected of being involved are being held pending further investigation, the release states.

 Investigators await a ruling on McCurdy’s cause and manner of death from the Oklahoma State Medical Examiner’s Office.